 The solar industry is growing, and yet for anyone who has been paying attention, solar companies continue to fail.
-Although the reasons vary, for those who are struggling to survive, there are five common footfalls that each fall into.
-In this article, we are going to look at these five common footfalls and showcase how you can avoid them and navigate your growing solar on a path of continuous growth.
+Although the reasons vary, for those who are struggling to survive, there are five common pitfalls to watch out for.
+Here’s how you can avoid them and navigate your growing solar on a path of continuous growth.

 1. Subsidy Reliance